Momir Korunović

-Momir Korunović (Момир Коруновић), was a Serbian architect associated with Serbo-Byzantine Revival.
-He was sometimes called the 'Serbian Gaudi'.
-Although he designed many buildings in Belgrade and Yugoslavia between the two World Wars, he is largely forgotten today.
-Many of his works were destroyed or substantially altered during World War II and the communist period.
+Momir Korunović (Момир Коруновић), was a Serbian architect associated with the Serbo-Byzantine Revival style, and was sometimes called the 'Serbian Gaudi'.
+Although he designed many buildings in Belgrade and the rest of Yugoslavia between the two World Wars, many of his works were substantially altered or destroyed during World War II and the communist period, resulting in him being largely forgotten today.

 Biography

 Early life and education

 Momir Korunović was born on April 17, 1883, in Jagodina, Serbia.
 He was raised in the village of Glogovac, where his father Prota Petar Korunović served as a priest.

 Korunović finished his higher education in Belgrade and undertook postgraduate studies at Czech Technical University in Prague, funded by a scholarship from the Ministry of Education of Serbia.
-During his studies, he created a distinctive style that he continued to develop throughout his career.
+During his studies he created a distinctive style that he continued to develop throughout his career.

 Military service

-Korunović served in the First Balkan War and received the Gold Medal for bravery for his professional merits and courage.
-His experience during the war later influenced Korunović to take an authentic Serbian point of view in architecture.
-He also served in the military during the First World War and retreated through Albania with the Royal Serbian Army.
-During the war, he continued to make sketches and designs for subsequent projects.
+Korunović served in the 1912-1913 First Balkan War and received the Gold Medal for bravery for his courage and professional merits.
+His experience during this war later influenced Korunović to take an authentic Serbian point of view in architecture.
+He also served in the military during the First World War, continuing to make sketches and designs for subsequent projects during his service, and participating in the Royal Serbian Army's retreat through Albania.

 Architecture

-In addition to working in the civil service as a government official in the Ministry of Construction, Korunović was also a prominent member of the Pan-Slavic organization Sokol.
-He was the head of the Belgrade Sokol Society "Matica" and was responsible for construction of about thirty Sokol movement buildings in Serbia.
-In 1926, he was the youngest member of the commission for the construction of the Church of Saint Sava.
-He participated in the "Salon of Architecture" exhibition in 1929.
-Among the many architects of that era, mostly architects of modernism, he was a representative of traditional architecture and romanticism.
+In addition to working in the Ministry of Construction as a civil servant, Korunović was also a prominent member of the Pan-Slavic organization Sokol, becoming head of the Belgrade Sokol Society "Matica" and responsible for the construction of about 30 Sokol movement buildings in Serbia.
+In 1926 he was the youngest member of the commission for the construction of the Church of Saint Sava, and he participated in the "Salon of Architecture" exhibition in 1929.
+Among the many modernist architects of that era, he was a representative of traditional architecture and romanticism.

-During the occupation of the Kingdom of Yugoslavia, he continued to work in the ministry.
-He retired in 1942.
-After the war, he spent his retirement days in his house in Vračar, where he mostly wrote his memories and illustrated earlier publications.

-He died on April 17, 1969, in Belgrade.
-He was buried in the village of Bogava.
+During the occupation of the Kingdom of Yugoslavia by the Axis powers during World War 2 he continued to work in the Ministry of Construction until his retirement in 1942.
+After the war he spent his retirement days in his house in Vračar, where he wrote his memoirs and illustrated earlier publications.
+He died on April 17, 1969, in Belgrade, and was buried in the village of Bogava.